WABE-TV: History

 The Board of Education of the City of Atlanta filed on February 16, 1953, for a construction permit to build a new noncommercial educational television station on Atlanta's reserved channel 30.
-The Federal Communications Commission granted the application on March 21, 1956; the school board announced that the station would operate from the former Rock Springs School.
+The Federal Communications Commission (FCC) granted the application on March 21, 1956; the school board announced that the station would operate from the former Rock Springs School.
 After delays in tower construction set back the start, the station first signed on the air as WETV, for "Educational Television", on February 17, 1958; test broadcasts had started at the end of 1957.

 Channel 30, the first educational television station to sign on in Georgia, focused initially on programs for use in the city's public schools.
 The initial offering consisted of five high school courses and two at the elementary school level.
 In addition, the station aired programs from National Educational Television and produced local specialty programming, including Board of Aldermen and Board of Education meetings and programs for senior citizens and Spanish speakers.
 In 1973, the station began broadcasting on Saturdays for the first time ever.

 Parallel to WETV's early years, the University of Georgia built WGTV, channel 8 in Athens, in 1960, and the Georgia Educational Television Network was constructed in the 1960s, providing service to the rest of the state.
 However, in the early 1980s, when WGTV was amalgamated with Georgia Educational Television to form the present Georgia Public Broadcasting, Governor George Busbee called for the state to negotiate to purchase WETV.
 The late 1970s and early 1980s also saw other changes: the formation of a Public Broadcasting Association to advise on the operations of WETV and WABE; upset workers who threatened a wildcat strike over work schedule issues; and Fulton County's decision to stop funding WABE and WETV in 1982, which almost led the Atlanta school board to turn both over to GPB.
-Ultimately, the factor that dissuaded the Board of Education from handing over its broadcasting outlets was the fact that it was a minority school system and had no interest in turning over the services to a predominantly White group.
+Ultimately, the factor that dissuaded the Board of Education from handing over its broadcasting outlets was that it was a minority school system and had no interest in turning over the services to a predominantly White group.